Spider Vein Treatment in St. Louis, MO

 This is determined by using "trans-illumination", a very strong light which penetrates the skin to show the deeper "feeder" veins below.
 If indicated by symptoms such as pain, swelling, leg heaviness, leg cramps and restless leg syndrome, an ultrasound study may be performed.

-Ultrasound allows the surgeon to evaluate the very deep veins that could be the cause of these spider veins and reticular veins.
+Ultrasound allows the surgeon to evaluate the very deep veins that could be the cause of these spider veins, varicose and reticular veins.

 Treatment of spider veins is by either sclerotherapy (injection), laser or a combination of both.

-Our center uses Sodium Tetradecyl Sulphate exclusively for vein injections which is FDA approved and has minimal complications.
-Other solutions such as concentrated "saline" have more side effects and are generally more painful.
+Our center uses Sodium Tetradecyl Sulphate (Sotradecol) or Polidochanol (Asclera) exclusively for vein injections which are FDA approved and have minimal complications.
+Other solutions such as concentrated "saline" have more side effects and are generally more painful and not FDA approved for spider veins.
+Consultations are complimentary.

 Sclerotherapy Spider Vein Treatment:

-Sclerotherapy vein treatment should not be painful and if done correctly and should be permanent.
+Sclerotherapy vein treatments are minimally uncomfortable.
+After a series of treatments excellent clearing can be expected.
 In some people with strong family histories of vein problems, new veins may appear in the future.
 The initial course of vein treatments may take 3 – 5 sessions, depending upon how your particular veins respond.
 This is variable.
 People will often come back in the future for "touch up" vein treatments.
-Treatments are usually 3-5 weeks apart.
+Treatments are usually 4-6 weeks apart.

 Sclerotherapy sessions address specific areas and are based upon SAFE amounts of sclerosing solutions depending upon size and/or number of veins treated or strength of solution used.

-After treatments veins may have cotton dressings over areas injected.
-Medical grade compression stocking are worn for 72 hours.
-These are not your "grandmother's stocking" but quite elegant.
-This ensures that the solutions stays in contact with the vein wall and isn't "flushed" out by your circulation.
+After treatments a medical grade compression stocking is worn for one week.
+These are not your "grandmother's stocking" but quite elegant and comfortable.
+This ensures that the solutions stays in contact with the vein wall and isn't "flushed" out by your circulation during the healing process.
+The veins may look worse during the healing process.

 Smaller surface veins are treated with laser.
 To simplify this, it can be described as a focused beam of light energy through various types of crystals.
+The beam targets the blood cells in the vein.
 This causes some heat and damages the vein wall.
 The skin is pre-cooled before the veins are treated and again afterwards.
 Minimal discomfort is experienced.
 Laser vein treatments can be used in difficult areas such as ankles, facial veins and other areas on the body.

 Facial Spider Veins: